eezstreet/SWATEliteForce/README.md

 #### MINOR FEATURES / FULL CHANGES ####
 - Added Meat Barn Restaurant extra mission
 - Applied weight and bulk to every piece of equipment.
-- "Join Game" button now appears again.
 - Removed all CD key checks from the game.
 (They were bugged, and this game can't be purchased legally anymore.)
 - Removed checksum for all Unreal packages - so now you can play online with custom models, textures, etc. [In theory]
-- Multiplayer Pregame: Server name correctly shows HTML formatting like the server list does (so it isn't broken looking)
 - Multiplayer Setup: Server name field raised to 128 characters (up from 20)
-- Optiwand will no longer lower when near an obstacle or teammate.
-This possibly fixes the glitchiness of multiplayer Optiwand.
-- Fixed a (vanilla) multiplayer bug where the Taser sidearms would inflict recoil to everyone in the game when one was used
-- The Glock is now a selectable weapon for suspects in the Custom Scenario Creator
-- Fairfax Residence: The accomplice can no longer carry two of the same weapon (??)
-- Old Granite Hotel: Adding some missing flashing lights on floor 6
 - The console will no longer close after entering a command.
 (Close with ESC key instead)
 - The console will show a log of commands entered as well as output.
 - Added a new console command: "history" (toggles the console log)
 - New penalty: Tased a fellow officer
 - Moved a few strings from SwatProcedures.ini to SwatProcedures.int so they can be localized correctly
-- Corrected some typos
 - Five new commands: LEADER THROW & CLEAR; OPEN, LEADER & CLEAR; OPEN, LEADER & MAKE ENTRY; BREACH, LEADER & CLEAR; BREACH, LEADER & MAKE ENTRY.
 These commands let you throw the grenade instead of the AI doing it.
 - When an AI is issued a BREACH command, and they are out of breaching equipment, they will now only pick the lock when the door is locked, instead of always picking the lock.
 - The toolkit interface no longer shows up for doors that cannot be locked (e.g, all of the doors on St. Micheal's Medical Center)
 - The toolkit can now be used to lock doors.
-- Fixed a bug where known locked/wedged doors weren't being taken into account when a suspect evaluates if it should flee.
 - Redid all of the campaign progression/unlocks
 - Removed the VIP Colt M1911 (for now)
 - Added "Take Screenshot" option to controls menu
-- Fixed a bug introduced in the last patch where snipers would be inaccurate
 - Civilians are now not ridiculously noncompliant like they were before
 - Greatly increased the effectiveness of Stinger grenades against Hostage and Suspect morale.
 They're as good as Tasers now.
 - Greatly increased the area of effect for Stinger grenades.